Diablo 2 Resurrected will bring quality of life changes that you are going to totally take for granted but still love

 Notifications and automatic gold pickup are clear improvements

 First, and probably the best, is the introduction of automatic gold pickup by your character.
 Run over the little sparkling piles of currency in the game, and voila — it’s yours.
 You quickly forget the old need to click-click-click on the dropped coins after every kill, and honestly, I think this will be one of the big things to draw back the Diablo 3 crowd.
 Thank you for giving my left mouse button a break, developers.
-However, if you’re truly devoted to the old system, you can turn off this feature with the check of a box in the game settings.
+However, if you’re genuinely devoted to the old system, you can turn off this feature with the check of a box in the game settings.

 Next up is something easily ignored but ultimately very handy: level-up notifications.
 In D3, you get those

 repetitive charming alerts about new skills and skill runes unlocking.
 However, D2‘s system is framed entirely around the skill trees, and that’s where these notifications shine: they remind you to assign both your skill points and your stat points, which I forget in about 2.5 microseconds.
-I still appreciate the developers trying to save me from my own forgetfulness.
+I still appreciate the developers trying to save me from my forgetfulness.

 The shared stash comes to D2R